-How: Place rolled up towels or a foam roller under and parallel to the thoracic spine while lying on your back with your arms by your side or out wide.
-Hold for 40 seconds to 2 minutes for a fascial opening.
+How: Lie faceup on a mat with a rolled up towel or foam roller under and parallel to your thoracic spine.
+Rest your arms by your side or out wide.
+Hold for 40 seconds to 2 minutes.

-Why: “If you think of someone who is going through something stressful or grieving, their shoulders might be rounded, protecting the heart,” says Loren Tazalla, a massage therapist at Equinox The Loop in Chicago.
-“This is a simple stretch but it opens up the chest and, working with your breath, helps shoulders melt to the ground.”
+Why: When someone is stressed or grieving, their shoulders might be rounded to protect the heart, says Loren Tazalla, a massage therapist at The Loop in Chicago.
+“This simple stretch opens up the chest and helps your shoulders melt to the ground.”

 Why: “This will release tension in the psoas muscles and the obliques,” says Murray.

-How: Lie on your back on a firm surface.
-Bend your knees and put your feet flat on the floor.
-Rest your arms next to your sides.
-Keeping your shoulder blades on the ground, squeeze your knees together and slowly lower them to the left side until you feel a stretch in the right side of your low back.
-Hold this position for 20 to 30 seconds, then bring your knees back up to the starting position.
-Repeat three times, then switch sides to stretch your left quadratus lumborum (QL).
+How: Lie faceup on a mat with your knees bent, arms by your sides, and feet planted next to each other.
+Without lifting your shoulder blades, squeeze your knees together and slowly lower them to the left to stretch the right quadratus lumborum (QL) in your low back.
+Hold for 20 to 30 seconds, then return to start for one rep. Complete 3 reps, then switch sides and repeat.

 Why: Rounding your body forward can negatively affect your mood.
 This stretch relieves the lower-back tension responsible for that tendency, says Murray.
 “When you're relaxed, you’re more open to receiving positive things in your life.”